 Tinctures are one of the oldest forms of cannabis medicine.
 Before prohibition, cannabis tinctures were sold in pharmacies across North America, listed in the Canadian Formulary as a recognized therapeutic preparation.
 Today, they are experiencing a resurgence among home growers in Canada who want a discreet, smoke-free way to consume their harvest.

-In our experience growing and extracting at our indoor facility, tinctures represent the most efficient way to preserve a harvest long-term.
-A single plant's trim and small buds β material many growers discard β can produce enough tincture to last months.
-We have observed that growers who start making tinctures typically reduce their flower waste by 60β80%.
+Across grower communities, tinctures represent the most efficient way to preserve a harvest long-term.
+A single plant's trim and small buds, material many growers discard, can produce enough tincture to last months.
+Grower journals consistently report that those who start making tinctures typically reduce their flower waste by 60-80%.

 How Cannabis Tinctures Work in the Body